TurboDebt Review: Pros, Cons, Features, Ratings & More

 Pro tip: TurboDebt does not provide debt relief services.
 The company website states, “TurboDebt connects clients to debt relief programs that fit their unique needs.”

 TurboDebt does not charge you a fee.
 Instead, they receive a commission when they refer you to a partner company.
-This means that the company is incentivized to refer you to whoever pays the highest commission, which means their service is only as good as the company they partner with.
+This means the company is incentivized to refer you to whoever pays the highest commission.
+This means their service is only as good as their partner company.

 The fine print at the bottom of the TurboDebt website says this: